 New LEED homes also offer a spray foam insulation that provides a barrier up to 50 percent tighter and more effective against moisture and allergens.
 High-end vinyl windows help keep cool air indoors and drastically reduce bleaching of floors and furniture – which in turn help drive energy costs further down.

-Clarence Jones owned a home on nearby Anna Maria Island before relocating to similar-sized house in Mirabella.
+Clarence Jones owned a home on nearby Anna Maria Island before relocating to a similar-sized house in Mirabella.
 He has been saving nearly $200 a month on his electric bill.
 Jones credits that to the insulation that was installed when his home was built earlier this year.

 “During the summer my electric bill would have been over $250, but the highest it’s been here in Mirabella is $60,” Jones said.
 “The temperatures in my house and in my attic are rarely more than 10 degrees apart — and an attic in Florida can be 150 degrees in the middle of the summer.”

 All of these energy-friendly features recently helped Mirabella win three prestigious Aurora Awards.
-Mirabella was tops in Green Construction categories “Green Construction,” “Water-Wise Home” and “Energy Efficient Home.”
+Mirabella was tops in the Green Construction categories “Green Construction,” “Water-Wise Home” and “Energy Efficient Home.”

 Mirabella’s villa homes start at $270,880 and average around 1,500 square feet of living space.
-Comparable homes on Florida’s Gulf Coast that lack the environmentally-friendly features of a LEED certified home start in the low to mid-$300,000’s.
+Comparable homes on Florida’s Gulf Coast that lack the environmentally-friendly features of a LEED-certified home start in the low to mid-$300,000’s.